Hardening always feels like freedom until the door locks behind you.

 The Inverse of Irresistible Grace

 Irresistible grace is God's work in the elect: He opens what is closed, raises what is dead, transforms what is rebellious.
 "Come to me, all you who are weary and burdened, and I will give you rest...
-For my yoke is easy and my burden is light" (Matthew 11:28, NIV).
+For my yoke is easy and my burden is light" (Matthew 11:28).
 Grace is irresistible because it does not ask permission—it acts.

 Divine hardening is the inverse.
 God ceases to act toward a hardened heart.
 He stops restraining the will from its own trajectory.
 He allows the sinner to have what they want: separation from Him, freedom from His authority, the slavery of their own will.
 And in that allowance, the separation becomes permanent.
 The freedom becomes imprisonment.
 The slavery becomes eternal.